jacob-ogre/vim-syncr/README.md

 1. Set up SSH login on the remote machine, if possible; otherwise, you will have to enter your password for each sync.
-2. Use [Vundle] (https://github.com/gmarik/Vundle.vim) to clone vim-syncr into ~/.vim/bundle, or whereever you have your plugins set up.
+2. Use [Vundle] (https://github.com/gmarik/Vundle.vim) to clone vim-syncr into ~/.vim/bundle, or where ever you have your plugins set up.
+Manual cloning will work just fine as well.
 3. Copy the .syncrconf from ~/.vim/bundle/vim-syncr/ to the root directory of your active repository(ies).
 4. Edit the .syncrconf as necessary to make the connections work.
-5. If you work with the same repo on multiple remote machines, make additional copies of .syncrconf but named as, e.g., '_server2' and edit the settings as needed.
-The serv_switch script (see below) permits easy switching between remote machines from within vim, and will rename the files given the "name" entry in .syncrconf.
+5. If you work with the same repo on multiple remote machines, make additional copies of .syncrconf but named as, e.g., `syncrconf_server2` and edit the settings as needed.
+The `serv_switch` script (see below) permits easy switching between remote machines from within vim, and will rename the files given the "name" entry in .syncrconf.
 6. (optional) Add `autocmd BufWritePost * :Suplfil` to your .vimrc to enable automatic upload to the remote server on each :write.
 Also works with :Gw if using [Fugitive] (https://github.com/tpope/vim-fugitive).

-### Remote switching
+### Switching the remote target
 1. Copy `serv_switch` from ~/.vim/bundle/vim-syncr to the root of your working repository, which will enable simple switching between remote machines.
 2. (optional) add `map <Leader>sw :!/path/to/work/repo/serv_switch<cr>` to your